roymasad/peanut-stash/README.md

 * Cloud based collaborative copy pasting of terminal commands (peanuts! 🥜)
 * Requires an account with email verification
 * Ready out of the box to try out
-* Access your stash of commands anywhere you can login
+* Access your stash of terminal commands anywhere you login
-* Stash, pop, open, execute, categorise, clipboard copy, ask ai, share commands quickly with colleagues
+* Stash, pop, execute, categorise, clipboard copy, ask ai, edit, share commands quickly with colleagues
+* Open links in browser from terminal console
+* Attach notes to stashed peanut texts to remind you what the commands do and add context
+* Manage cloud users to share text peanut with
+* Manage category labels to filter/organize your text peanut commands
+* Simple cloud design requires no server logic/functions/api endpoints
+* Default public testing server available with the project (read below notes)
+* Supports private custom servers with easy quick setup
 * Works on firebase free spark plan or blaze, you just need realtime DB and Auth with email enabled
-* Manage users to share text peanut with
-* Manage category labels to filter/organize your text peanuts
-* Simple cloud design requires no server logic/functions/api endpoints
-* Supports private servers (works on firebase free Spark plan)
 * RSA used to secure encryption of peanut texts
 * Symmetrical encryption for login credentials based on machine signatures
 * Color codded interactive prompts
 * Firebase realtime db security rules for autherization and access control of data
-* Public testing server available with the project (read below notes)
-* Optional Integration with Gemini V1 API (Free/paid keys) to help create & explain command lines
+* Integration with Gemini V1 API (Free/paid keys required) to help create, find & explain command lines
+* Export single commands or entire collections to unlisted pastebin URLs (key required)

 ### Config & troubleshooting